dbp/website/essays/2018-01-01-home-backups.markdown

   check) so I replaced both.
-The cheaper blue drives probably would have been fine (the Greens that the Blues have replaced certainly have lasted well enough, running nearly 24/7 for years), but the "intended to run 24/7" Red ones were still not that expensive so I thought I might as well spring for them.
+The cheaper blue drives probably would have been fine (the Greens that the Blues have replaced certainly have lasted well enough, running nearly 24/7 for years), but the "intended to run 24/7" Red ones were only $20 more each so I thought I might as well spring for them.

 ### Cloud